Published:

 In This Article

 Owning real estate for investment purposes is a great way to build wealth over time and even to earn a healthy income.
-Here are some considerations you should make when investing in rental property in WA, OR, ID, CA or CO.
+Here are some considerations you should make when investing in rental property in WA State.

 It’s no secret that many people have made a lot of money—fortunes, even—by investing in real estate.
 This is not to say owning rental property is a surefire path to riches, but real estate has always performed very well when compared to other investments.